 From time to time the Company works to raise additional capital through private placements and other forms of equity financing.
 Its ability to fund exploration projects is dependent upon its ability to obtain sufficient funding for operations and is ultimately dependent on the recoverability of the amounts capitalized to mineral exploration properties.
 The Company has not yet determined whether its mineral properties contain mineral reserves that are economically recoverable, and accordingly, the success of any further exploration or development prospects cannot be assured.
 Because the Company is not yet a producer, the primary source of future funds is through the sale of additional equity capital and optioning of resource properties.
-The Company has incurred losses from inception and does not currently have the financial resources to sustain its operations and exploration programs.
-These factors may cast significant doubt upon the Company's ability to continue as a going concern and, therefore, it may be unable to realize its assets and discharge its liabilities in the normal course of business.
-Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms acceptable to the Company.
+There is no assurance that the Company will be successful in raising sufficient capital to meet its future obligations.
 If it is not successful in raising sufficient capital, it may have to curtail or otherwise limit operations.

-As at May 31, 2024 shareholders' equity totaled \$250,447,000 and consisted of share capital in the amount of \$246,523,000, contributed surplus in the amount of \$3,953,000 and deficit in the amount of \$29,000.
+As at February 28, 2025, shareholders' equity totaled \$260,640,000 and consisted of share capital in the amount of \$261,698,000, contributed surplus in the amount of \$5,681,000 and deficit in the amount of \$6,739,000.